LeaderPortfolio

 Early Life and Education

 Joseph Chung-Hsin Tsai was born in Taipei, Taiwan, in January 1964.
-At the age of 13, he was sent to the United States to attend The Lawrenceville School in New Jersey, where he excelled in both academics and sports, including lacrosse and football.
-Tsai earned a Bachelor of Arts degree in Economics and East Asian Studies from Yale University in 1986.
-He furthered his education at Yale Law School, receiving a Juris Doctor degree in 1990.
+At 13, he was sent to the U.S. to attend the Lawrenceville School in New Jersey, where he played lacrosse and football.
+He earned a Bachelor of Arts in economics and East Asian studies from Yale University in 1986 and a Juris Doctor from Yale Law School in 1990.
+He was a member of the varsity lacrosse team at Yale.

 Rise to Success

-Tsai began his career as a tax associate at Sullivan & Cromwell in 1990.
-He later joined Rosecliff, Inc., a small management buyout firm, as a Vice President and General Counsel.
-In 1995, he moved to Hong Kong to work for Investor AB, an investment firm.
-His career took a pivotal turn in 1999 when he met Jack Ma and became a founding member of Alibaba Group.
-He held various leadership positions within the company, including Chief Operating Officer, Chief Financial Officer, and Executive Vice Chairman.
+After graduating from law school, Tsai began his career as a tax associate at Sullivan & Cromwell LLP.
+He later joined Rosecliff, Inc., a small management buyout firm, before moving to Hong Kong in 1995 to work for Investor AB.
+In 1999, Tsai joined Jack Ma as a co-founder of Alibaba Group.
 He played a crucial role in establishing Alibaba's financial and legal structure.
-Tsai became Chairman of the company in September 2023.
+He served as the Chief Financial Officer until May 2013 and became the Executive Vice Chairman.
+In September 2023, he became the chairman of the company.

 Key Business Strategies